publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schL/ptII/m__us_usc_t26_s832.md

     (e) __Special deduction and income account__

-    In the case of taxable years beginning after December 31, 1966, of a company which writes mortgage guaranty insurance—
+    In the case of a company which writes mortgage guaranty insurance—

         (1) __Additional deduction__